omair-khalid/jponttuset.github.io/Certifications.md

 A list of some learning excursions.

   <blockquote>
-  Neural Networks and Deep Learning | Coursera [
+  Neural Networks and Deep Learning by deeplearning.ai  |  Coursera [
  <a href="https://www.coursera.org/account/accomplishments/certificate/Z3NCN6XR3VKA">here</a > ]
 </blockquote>